This topic compares the features of ApsaraDB for Redis Enhanced Edition (Tair) and Community Edition.

 |Two-way data synchronization by using DTS||✔️||❌||❌||❌|

-The following sections show the description of each number:
+The following sections show the description of each number label:

-- ① A higher hit ratio on memory indicates that hybrid-storage instances provide a higher performance.
-This performance is similar to that of Community Edition.
+- ②: A higher hit ratio on memory indicates that hybrid-storage instances provide higher performance.
+The performance is similar to that of Community Edition.

-- ② Different from the multi-threading feature of Redis 6.0, Real Multi-IO of performance-enhanced instances supports multiple connections, linear increases in throughput, and provides fully accelerated I/O.
+- ③ Different from the multi-threading feature of Redis Community Edition 6.0, Real Multi-I/O of performance-enhanced instances supports multiple connections, linear increases in throughput, and provides fully accelerated I/O threads.

 - Write Through: writes the data directly to disks and returns a successful response.